World Kidney Day 2018: 10 Habits That Can Harm Your Kidneys

 - Keep yourself hydrated to ensure proper functioning of kidneys

 Living a poor quality of life or being unable to manage conditions like diabetes, high blood pressure can be harmful for your kidneys in the long run.
 The more bad habits you have, the worse the damage to the kidneys.
-Though the damage to the kidneys doesn't happen overnight but you need to change your bad habits today.
-Not drinking enough water in a day, constantly holding yourself back from peeing, indulging excessively in your sweet tooth, etc can be some of the contributing factors to kidney damage.
+Although the damage doesn't happen overnight but you need to change your habits today to keep your kidneys healthy.
+On the occasion of World Kidney day 2018, which is celebrated all over to spread awareness about kidney disease and its impact, we discuss some undesirable habits which can harm your kidneys in the long run.

 Also read: 5 Habits That Can Prevent Kidney Stones